-Petitions for missed mid-term examinations, assignments or other course requirements must be submitted within seven calendar days of the missed examination, assignment or course requirement.
-For examinations missed during the regularly scheduled examination periods (December and April), petitions must be submitted by the end of the examination period.
-Supporting documentation should follow in a timely manner if unavailable at the end of the examination period, with an absolute deadline of the relevant Board of Examiners meeting.
-Information about this date may be obtained from the Faculty Registrar.
+For missed examinations and other mandatory course/program requirements, the petition and supporting documentation must be submitted within five business days of the missed examination or course/program requirement.
+Exception: For examinations missed during the regularly scheduled examination periods (December and April), petitions and supporting documentation must be submitted within five business days of the last day of the examination period.

-A "general" petition with supporting documentation may be submitted if students believe there were extenuating circumstances affecting their academic performance.
-The deadline to submit "general" petitions is seven calendar days after the release of the final grades.
+A general petition with supporting documentation may be submitted if students believe there were extenuating circumstances affecting their academic performance.
+The deadline to submit general petitions is five business days after the release of the final grades.

-Guidelines for Failed/Passed Year and Late Withdrawal
+Guidelines for Failed/Passed Year & Late Withdrawal